MetOffice/CSET/docs/source/working-practices/git.rst

 contains everything related to git, and is entirely local.

 **Working Tree**: The current state of the tracked files within the repository.
-This is what you actually edit.
+This is what you actually edit while coding.

-**Index**: AKA staging area.
-The index will become the next commit, and is added to via the :code:`git add` command.
+**Index**: AKA the staging area.
+The index will become the next commit, and is added to via the :code:`git add <file>` command.
 To unstage changes use the :code:`git restore --staged <file>` command.
 Having this index makes it easier to split a change into multiple commits if desired.

 **Commits**: The core unit of git.
 Each commit describes the state of the working tree at the point where it is committed.
 Contains information like a commit message, the date when the commit was made, and author information.
-It also contains a reference to any parent commits, which is what allows the repository history to be built.
+It also contains a reference to any parent commits, which defines the repository history.

-**Branch**: A special name for a particular commit.
-If a new commit has the branch one as a parent the name moves to the new commit.
+**Branch**: A special reference to a particular commit.
+If a new child commit is created the reference moves to that new commit.

-**Tag**: A special name for a particular commit.
+**Tag**: A special a particular commit.
 Unlike a branch it doesn't move.

 git rebase